AnishSarkar22/Loopr/README.md

 ## 🔧 Backend

 * **Appwrite** as Backend-as-a-Service
+* **Appwrite serverless functions** for automated scheduling and delivery of URLs and webhooks
 * **Node.js** for serverless functions
 * **MariaDB** for data persistence
 * **Redis** for caching and session storage
-* Webhook scheduling and delivery via Appwrite serverless functions

 ## 🛠️ Infrastructure